yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/clientcertificateauthentication.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A type derived from apiAuthenticationConfigurationBase which is used to represent Pkcs12 based client certificate authentication.
-This is used to retrieve the public properties of uploaded certificates.
+A type derived from apiAuthenticationConfigurationBase which is used to represent Pkcs12 based client certificate authentication in "Get" and "List" operations.
+This type represents the public properties of uploaded certificates of an API connector.

 Inherits from [apiAuthenticationConfigurationBase](../resources/apiauthenticationconfigurationbase.md).